cerebral-legacy/cerebral-addons/README.md

 ```

 #### copyStateToOutput
-Copies a propty of the store to the output of the action
+Copies a property of the store to the output of the action

 * `copyStateToOutput(statePath, outputPath)`